 Aboriginal and Torres Strait Islander students

-The University offers Child Care Services for the children of students and staff.
-The centres cater for children from three months old until primary school age, but you need to apply early as demand is high for the limited number of places available.
+Childcare services are available for the children of students and staff.
+The centres cater for children from three months old until primary school age.

 First Year: Enrolment, Orientation and Transition

 Enrolment and the Orientation Program are the start of your academic year with the University of Melbourne.
 It is a great time to become familiar with the University and meet new people.
 Find out more about the programs, and learn more about what to expect of university life and how to be prepared.

 Rural and low-socioeconomic students

 Destination Melbourne, a pre-orientation program makes the transition from school to university smoother for students from rural and low-socioeconomic backgrounds.
 We help you to familiarise yourself with campus and city life, as well as kickstart your academic journey.

 As a student, you can develop your academic skills by accessing individual tutoring, attending workshops and short courses to improve your researching, writing, exam preparation, and oral presentation skills.

 While you study, you can develop your leadership skills through grants, awards, leadership programs and forums.
 If you are interested in volunteering through the University, there are many opportunities to get involved on campus, in the community and overseas.